Rent 2025/26

 I claim Universal Credit.
 Do I need to do anything?

-Once you’ve received the letter confirming your rent charges in February, you will need to inform the Department for Work and Pensions of this via their online portal after the rent increase has been applied.
+Once you’ve received the letter confirming your rent charges in February, you will need to inform the Department for Work and Pensions (DWP) of this via their online portal after the rent increase has been applied.
 You can do this here.

 It is important that you don’t do this until your rent has actually changed to make sure there are no issues with receiving your benefits, so you should do this on the day of or the days following your rent changing.
-If you do not manage your Universal Credit via the online portal, then you will need to contact the DWP by phoning the helpline on 0800 328 5644.
+If you do not manage your Universal Credit by the online portal, then you will need to contact the DWP by phoning the helpline on 0800 328 5644.

 I claim Housing Benefit.
 Do I need to do anything?

-If your Housing Benefit is paid directly to you, then you will need to inform Housing Benefit of your rent before 1st April 2024 to make sure you receive the correct payments.
+If your Housing Benefit is paid directly to you, then you will need to inform Housing Benefit of your rent before 1st April 2025 to make sure you receive the correct payments.
 To do this you will need to contact your Local Authority and ask to speak to the Housing Benefit department.
 If your Housing Benefit is paid directly to Onward, you do not need to take any action.
 Onward will inform Housing Benefit of your new rent.

 What do I do if I can’t afford the increase?